The Income & Savings Gap

 Discrimination in the workplace leaves LGBTQ consumers with smaller earnings compared to het/cis peers.
 Smaller earnings leaves less money for LGBTQ consumers to manage expenses, create savings, and buy homes and assets, or save for their retirement and golden years.

-Unfair treatment creates difficulties in maintaining employment: HRC reports that 1-in-10 LGBTQ workers in 2018 had left a previous employer because of harassment;[iii] Discriminatory obstacles contribute to higher underemployment: Harvard’s Chan School of Medicine finds that LGBTQ people are twice as likely to be unemployed as het/cis peers.
+Unfair treatment creates difficulties in maintaining employment: HRC reports that 1-in-10 LGBTQ workers in 2018 had left a previous employer because of harassment; Discriminatory obstacles contribute to higher underemployment: Harvard’s Chan School of Medicine finds that LGBTQ people are twice as likely to be unemployed as het/cis peers.

 Employment and Income gaps help explain why—despite higher educational attainment on-average—LGBTQ workers earn less than het/cis peers.

-- Gay men make 10% to 32% less than het men.[vii]
+- Gay men make 10% to 32% less than straight men.

 - Bisexual women earn 30% less; men may make slightly more.

-- Trans people are 4x more likely to make less than $10,000 a year than the general population (15% vs. 4%)[ix]
+- Trans people are 4x more likely to make less than $10,000 a year than the general population (15% vs. 4%).

 A 2019 report from the Williams Institute found 1-in-5 LGBTQ people in the United States live in poverty, vs. 1-in-10 (16%) of het/cis peers.

 Savings & Assets

 According to marketing studies, LGBTQ people spend the same portion of their income on discretionary items as het/cis peers.
 Despite similar purchasing patterns, more LGBTQ consumers report difficulty maintaining savings, 44% vs. 38%.